Why should we pay attention to typography?

 Large Text: Large-scale text and images of large-scale text have a contrast ratio of at least 3:1;

-Incidental: Text, or images of text that are part of an inactive user interface component; that is there purely for decoration, isn’t visible to anyone, or that are part of a picture that contains significant other visual content, have no contrast requirement.
+Incidental: Text, or images of text that are part of an inactive user interface component, that are there purely for decoration, aren’t visible to anyone, or that are part of a picture that contains significant other visual content, have no contrast requirement.

 Logotypes: Text that is part of a logo or brand name has no minimum contrast requirement.

 PARTIALLY PASSED EXAMPLE

 Colors meet the requirements on AA level and for AAA but only for fonts over 18pt.